zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

 ---
-title: Creating the Main Menu
+title: Create the Main Menu
 position: 2
 ---

-# Creating the Main Menu - Kendo Music Store
+# Create the Main Menu - Kendo Music Store

 ![kendo-menu-overview](/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/images/kendo-menu-overview.png)

-The main menu of the Music Store application shows off some of the functionality of the [Kendo Menu Widget](http://demos.telerik.com/kendo-ui/web/menu/index.html).
+The main menu of the Music Store application shows off some of the functionality of the [Kendo UI Menu Widget](http://demos.telerik.com/kendo-ui/web/menu/index.html).
 The **Genres** item uses a pull-down menu of items to show all the genres of music in the store.
 The **About** item displays some static content within a panel that opens below the menu.
 The **Contact** item works like a hyperlink or button and navigates when clicked on, instead of displaying a sub-menu.

 ## Add the Main Menu

-Let's use the Kendo Menu control to add a navigation menu to the Music Store.
+Let's use the Kendo UI Menu control to add a navigation menu to the Music Store.
 To start, we can define the menu items as a **&lt;ul&gt;** with HTML and Razor:

     <ul id="menu">